polyaxon/polyaxon/templates/index.md

 # Polyaxon

-Deep Learning and Reinforcement learning library for TensorFlow for building end to end models and experiments.
+Deep Learning and Reinforcement learning library for for building, training and monitoring models and experiments at any scale.

 # Design Goals

+Polyaxon is a set of tools to help simplify building and training deep learning models.

 Polyaxon was built with the following goals:

- * Modularity: The creation of a computation graph based on modular and understandable modules, with the possibility to reuse and share the module in subsequent usage.

  * Usability: Training a model should be easy enough, and should enable quick experimentations.

+ * Scale: Experiments running locally, on premise, or on the cloud.

+ * Concurrency: hyperparameter search and optimization in a concurrent way.

- * Configurable: Models and experiments could be created using a YAML/Json file, but also in python files.
+ * Configurable: Models and experiments could be created using YAML files and/or a Python environment.

  * Extensibility: The modularity and the extensive documentation of the code makes it easy to build and extend the set of provided modules.

- * Performance: Polyaxon is based on internal `tensorflow` code base and leverage the builtin distributed learning.

- * Data Preprocessing: Polyaxon provides many pipelines and data processor to support different data inputs.
+ * Monitoring: Polyaxon tracks experiments for comparison and reproducibility.

 # Quick start